xxamxam/hoteling_modeling/README.md

 ## Acknowledgments

 This implementation is based on Hotelling's "Stability in Competition" (1929) and modern computational approaches to location optimization problems.

+## Application Screenshots

+*Placeholder for screenshots of the web dashboard.
+User will add actual images here.*

+Note: Add screenshots showing the interactive dashboard with graph visualization, controls, and statistics panels.